TonmoyGoon/Personal-portfolio/README.md

 💬 Ask me about my carrer

-📫 How to reach me any kind of social media as your preference
+📫 How to reach me ? => Any kind of social media as your preference

-😄 Pronouns...
+😄 Pronouns - Goon

-⚡️ Fun fact...
+⚡️ Fun fact - I am a very good listener

 ## Features